Preamble

 (1) There are essentially two types of journalism, each with its own ethical requirements: objective reporting and opinion pieces.

-(2) The public must easily be able to identify which type so as not to be misled in any way.
+(2) The public must be able to identify easily which type of journalism is being practiced so as not to be misled in any way.

 10.1 Factual journalism